severb/flowy/docs/tutorial/tutorial.rst

 method of the ``Activity`` class.
 You can pass data in the activity from the workflow and out from the activity to the workflow.
 Once we have a few activities implemented we can spawn as many activity worker processes as we need.
-Each worker will scan for all activities implemented and start listening for things to do.
-As soon as a workflow schedules a new activity to run one of the available worker will execute the activity code and report back the result.
+Each worker will scan for all implemented activities and start pulling for things to do.
+As soon as a workflow schedules a new activity, one of the available workers will execute the activity code and report back the result.
 Lets create our first activity, open a new file named ``activities.py`` and add the following content: